 We’re from hugely different backgrounds, but the one thing we have in common, and the thing that connects us all together, is our need to know we’re not in this on our own.
 There are others who not only understand at least some of what we’re going through, but are comfortable talking about it, even the really hard parts.
 The things we might not tell our healthy friends.

 Over the last several years, I have watched our group change a lot.
 Members have come and gone, received transplants and started dialysis.
 Some are now married and have children.
 Sadly, some have passed away.

 Regardless of what happens in our lives, our now considerably larger group still has the same purpose, to connect us with one another and glue us together through the shared experience of having had our health and bodies let us down.

 Watching our collective response when something significant happens is amazing.
 Regardless of whether it’s a positive thing, like someone getting The Call, or whether it’s somebody struggling, needing help, advice, or just an audience to rant at, the replies appear almost instantly.
 People volunteering suggestions, practical help if they’re near enough, or just acknowledgement that nobody is ever alone.

-As awful as it is when you encounter people who say or do insensitive things, the value of genuine friendships with people who really do “get it” cannot be underestimated.
-As a result of connecting with this group and others like it, I now have close friends who just happen to be other patients.
+The value of genuine friendships with people who really do “get it” cannot be underestimated.
+I now have close friends who just happen to be other patients.
 These friendships now go far beyond simply a shared medical condition.
 They’re the real thing, and I am incredibly lucky.

 If you’re a renal patient between 18 and 30 years old and would like to talk to some other young adults in similar situations, please consider joining our Young Adult Kidney Group (YAKG), by either clicking on the image on the left or searching for “Young Adult Kidney Group” on Facebook.
 We don’t bite, and you’d be very welcome. 🙂